MargaritaRad/labor-economics/README.md

 ## Lectures <a name="lectures"></a>

 We provide a brief description of the individual lectures and link the their slides.
-All lectures are also available for download as a single file ??? [here](https://github.com/HumanCapitalAnalysis/labor-economics/blob/master/distribution/course_deck.pdf).
 The material for our tutorial session is available [online](https://github.com/HumanCapitalAnalysis/labor-economics/blob/master/lectures/99-tutorial/slides.pdf) as well.

 #### [Introduction](https://github.com/HumanCapitalAnalysis/labor-economics/blob/master/lectures/01-introduction/slides.pdf)